 CVE-2026-22069

-A local privilege escalation vulnerability in O+ Connect stems from a failure to validate the identity of callers on the pipe interface.
+A local privilege escalation vulnerability exists in O+ Connect due to a failure to validate the identity of callers on the pipe interface.

 Executive summary

-A local privilege escalation vulnerability in O+ Connect allows authenticated local users to elevate their privileges by exploiting the pipe interface.
+O+ Connect contains a local privilege escalation vulnerability that allows authenticated users to bypass security checks on the pipe interface.

 Vulnerability